 Offshoot branches can be pruned off to retain a pleasing aesthetic, and canopies can be kept in check.
 Just be careful not to damage any of the main branches, as this can seriously hurt the plant itself and slow the growing cycle down considerably.

 Another key element to pruning is allowing air and light to reach the stems – preventing mold, pests and mildew.
 Bonsai plants aim to mimic in miniature the natural formation of trees as they appear in real life, so there are plenty of ideas out there to choose from.

-Once your cannabis plant has reached the peak flowering stage, it's time to harvest.
+Once your cannabis plant has reached the peak flowering stage, it's time to harvest your own homegrown bonsai weed.
 You'll recognize the harvesting stage from the more pungent aroma and delightful, frosty-white buds which develop during flowering.
 Follow these links for more details on determining when and how to harvest cannabis.